-The system’s potential benefits for budgeting, accountability and ultimately improved living standards proved disappointing (Diamond and Khemani, 2005; Hove and Wynne, 2010).

-In 2009, the European Union, DfID, and the Danish International Development Agency, under WB leadership, launched and provided loans for another IFMIS, a US ORACLE-based system.
+In 2009, the European Union, DfID, and the Danish International Development Agency, under WB leadership, provided loans for another IFMIS, a US ORACLE-based system.
 The license fees accrue to the US multinational and requires maintenance from Northern experts.
 A WB official commented:

 The name shows it’s an information system but it’s not just that… [it] supports improvements and reforms in PFM …from the budget preparation stage … to accounting, financial reporting and some basic supports in the audit… We [WB] are the leader for that but DfID [and other donors] were also involved.

-As with the MTEF, local involvement in the IFMIS was neglected: ‘[A]lthough our government was the sponsor… donors were basically in charge, mainly the WB but also the IMF.
-They brought in … consultants involved in almost all aspects of the reform and our people just followed them’ [British Consultant].
-He admitted:
+As with the MTEF, local involvement in the IFMIS was neglected.
+A British Consultant reflected:

 The model works well for the consultants and IFIs by keeping both in business… The first Ghana IFMIS was funded with a loan from the World Bank… When it failed they found excuses to start another one with another loan [higher than the first] … and bringing in the consultants again …this may be bad for the Ghanaian population but that’s how it works.

-A senior Ghanaian Audit Service official complained: ‘We have expertise in public sector auditing… but when it comes to auditing donor programmes or conducting important work… they give it to their own accounting firms [i.e. the Big Four]... a duplication [of work] and waste of resources.’
-Spending on expensive foreign ‘experts’ are a sizable drain on government budgets, leading many interviewees to perceive donors did this deliberately to recoup their aid.
+Spending on expensive foreign ‘experts’ drain government budgets, leading many interviewees to believe donors did this to recoup their aid.

 Government officials often attributed disappointing PFM reforms to inappropriate advice and support from IFIs (particularly the WB).
 They complained this hinders developing local capacity, discourages indigenous involvement, produces systems unsuited to local needs, creates change rates that outstrip local capacity, and good governance-centered accounting reforms lacked meaningful commitment from IFIs.
-For example, they complained that IFIs fail to support the Audit Service’s operations, which compromised its ability to deliver its mandate.
+For example, they complained that IFIs fail to support the Audit Service, which compromised its ability to deliver its mandate.
 A senior Audit Service official contrasted IFIs’ indifference to audit practices with their vigilance over elections: